zer0def/nginxinc-kubernetes-ingress/site/content/configuration/transportserver-resource.md

 ### Listener

 The listener field references a listener that NGINX will use to accept incoming traffic for the TransportServer.
 For TCP and UDP, the listener must be defined in the [GlobalConfiguration resource]({{< relref "configuration/global-configuration/globalconfiguration-resource.md" >}}).
 When referencing a listener, both the name and the protocol must match.
 For TLS Passthrough, use the built-in listener with the name `tls-passthrough` and the protocol `TLS_PASSTHROUGH`.

+The combination of ``spec.listener.name`` and ``spec.host`` must be unique among all TransportServers.
+If two TransportServers specify the same combination of ``spec.listener.name`` and ``spec.host``, one of them will be rejected to prevent conflicts.
+In the case where no host is specified, it is considered an empty string.

 An example: